 - 8 oz mushrooms sliced

-- 6 oz noodles I used rice ramen noodles
+- 6 oz soup noodles such as rice ramen noodles

-- 2 lime 1 chopped in half, 1 chopped in wedges
+- 2 lime 1 halved and 1 quartered

 - 1 bunch cilantro chopped, for soup and garnish

-- 2 tsp sriracha optional if you like heat, plus more to taste
+- 2 tsp sriracha optional, plus more to taste

 Instructions